R4DDER5/CZ/new-project-scope.md

 #### Group Management
 The ability to add a candidate to a group will need to be incorporated into the system.
 Groups will mainly be related to specific clients.
 However stand-alone groups must also be considered.
 Groups should have the ability to include description text.
-This text may be displayed on the front-end.
+This text may be displayed on the front-end and then be presented to the relevant candidate.
 Groups should have the ability to add services and features.
 Once a candidate is added to a group, the relevant services and features should automatically assigned to the candidate.

 The group managemnt system will have the ability to incorporate the candidate audting sytem -